Joseph2810/mywebclass-agile-docs/documentation/theme_1/initiatives/Epic 1.md

 # Epic 1 Website Design and Development

-As part of the "Website Development and Optimization" initiative, the team will design and develop a website that is visually appealing and easy to navigate.
-This epic includes the following tasks:
+Description: This epic aims to design and develop a website that is visually appealing and user-friendly, offering users an easy-to-use and engaging experience.

+Goals:

-Develop a website design that is visually appealing and user-friendly
+To create a website design that is visually appealing and user-friendly

-Create a website architecture that is easy to navigate and organized logically

-Develop a website layout that is responsive and mobile-friendly
+To develop a website layout that is responsive and mobile-friendly

-Implement website functionality that enhances the user experience
+To enhance the website functionality to improve the user experience

-Develop website content that aligns with the website design and layout

-Conduct user testing and make necessary changes to improve website usability
+To improve website usability through user testing

+User Stories:

+As a user, I want to navigate the website easily and find the information I need quickly.

+As a user, I want to be able to access the website from any device, including my mobile phone.

+As a user, I want the website to be visually appealing, with an attractive design and engaging visuals.

+Dependencies:

+Subject matter experts to provide content for the website

+External partners for website hosting and security

+Risks:

+Low user engagement and traffic

+Delays in content creation

+Risks associated with website security

+Estimated Effort: 3 months

-The completion of this epic will result in a website that is visually appealing, easy to navigate, and user-friendly.
+Business Value: The completion of this epic will result in a website that is visually appealing, user-friendly, and provides an engaging user experience.
+This will increase user engagement and traffic, leading to potential revenue growth for the business.

+Priority: High